natanbenchimol/prometheus/README.md

 The 'Assets' directory contains all the images used in the GUI.
 The 'Other' directory contains code snippets for syntax testing and old depreciated code.
 All files inside the main directory are used in the running of the program.

-Note that this program generates a directory called 'Data' which will contain all of the data produced during any firing.
+__Note__ that this program generates a directory called `prometheus/Data` which will contain all of the data produced during any firing, and a file called `prometheus/config.txt` that will hold the values for configuring the abort gates.

 ### Code Style Guide
 The style convention chosen for this project can be confusing but we have tried to adhere to the following: